prithvi2226/Leetcode/Hashing(BASICS)/README.md

 ### <mark style="background: #ABF7F7A6;">3.
 Numbers more than 10^6</mark>

-Thats where the STL comes in the picture
+Thats where the STL comes in the picture.
+In STL there are two things:

+1. MAP
+2. UNORDERED MAP